ohlo222/BAE305-Lab3/README.md

 - Verify that the current leaving is equal to the current entering any node.

 Part 2.2 KVL
 - Using voltage probes from the provided DMM, measure and record the voltage drop across all resistors.
 R1-R8.
+From the second circuit.

 Part 3.
 Potentiometer
 - Given a sensor that ranges from 0-19.650K Ohms and a 14.1V input voltage, determine the correct resistance (R?) to place in series with the sensor to yield a voltage output between 0-5V across the sensor.
 Below is the provided visual aid for the problem.
+------Insert Circuit Picture------

 Part 4- TinkerCAD Circuits
 - Login to TinkerCAD Circuits.
 (An online website)